1325 twenty years on – the evolution of the WPS agenda after 9/11

 - Wednesday 11 November 2020

-In this webinar, our distinguished panel will assess how UNSCR 1325 has adapted and can continue to evolve to address the challenges of international peace and security.
-A panel of leading experts and practitioners from around the world will address this issue and a number of leading questions including:
+In this webinar, our distinguished panel will assess how UNSCR 1325 has adapted and can continue to evolve to address the challenges of international peace and security:

-The webinar is hosted jointly by the International Centre for Counter-Terrorism (ICCT), Women in International Security Netherlands (WIIS_NL), the Chair of UN Studies in Peace and Justice, and the Institute for Security and Global Affairs at Leiden University.
-It will host a distinguished panel of speakers, who will provide a broad spectrum of views on this topic from their varied perspectives: legal, military, humanitarian, and diplomatic.
+The webinar will host a distinguished panel of speakers, who will provide a broad spectrum of views on this topic from their varied perspectives: legal, military, humanitarian and diplomatic including:

 - Ambassador Sahar Ghanem, Yemeni Ambassador to Netherlands, Sweden and Norway

-- Lieutenant Colonel Ella van den Heuvel, Gender Advisor to the Dutch Chief of Defense
+- Lieutenant Colonel Ella van den Heuvel, Gender Advisor to the Dutch Chief of Defence

 - Professor Jayne Huckerby, Clinical Professor of Law at Duke University